GoogleCloudPlatform/cloud-foundation-fabric/modules/compute-vm/README.md

 # Google Compute Engine VM module

-This module allows creating one or multiple instances or an instance template for a specific configuration.
-A service account is optionally created and assigned if not specified.
+This module can operate in two distinct modes:

+- instance creation, with optional unmanaged group
+- instance template creation

+In both modes, an optional service account can be created and assigned to either instances or template.
+If you need a managed instance group when using the module in template mode, refer to the [`compute-mig`](../compute-mig) module.

 ## Examples